-Forest Management Certification

-- Measures are used in third party certification, such as the Canadian Standards Association (CSA) or Forest Stewardship Council (FSC).
+Forest Management Certification - Measures are used in third party certification, such as the Canadian Standards Association (CSA) or Forest Stewardship Council (FSC).
 This list could be used by Tl'azt'en Nation to critique the measures used in these programs, and suggest how to improve them for community interests. - These guidelines could be used in a national First Nations Forest Management Certification initiative.

-Improving other Forest Management Partnerships

-The characteristics could be recommended to others managing forests on Tl'azt'en Territory to use as guidelines for starting a community benefits monitoring program.
+Improving other Forest Management Partnerships The characteristics could be recommended to others managing forests on Tl'azt'en Territory to use as guidelines for starting a community-based monitoring program for industry or government effectiveness Program Evaluation - This list could be applied to measures or indicators used for other internal evaluations of Tl'azt'en services such as: - Schools or other education initiatives - Social programs

-Program Evaluation

-- This list could be applied to measures or indicators used for other internal evaluations of Tl'azt'en services

-- Schools or other education initiatives

-- Social programs

-- Health programs

-How are Tl'azt'en Measures Different from Others?
+How are Tl'azt'en Measures Unique?

 Emphasis on Community Perspectives: Usually, concerns about biased opinions means that opinion-based measures are removed from the analyses.
 This research shows that for measures to be valid, they must include the opinions of Tl'azt'enne.

-Mixed-Methods Approach: Qualitative measures have been regarded by others as being more susceptible to bias; however, many Aboriginal groups have seen how quantitative measures can exclude important information.
+Mixed-Methods Approach: Qualitative measures have been regarded by others as being more susceptible to bias; however, many Aboriginal groups have seen how numeric measures can exclude important information.
 Focus on Community Conditions: Most forest management measures look only at the activities or conditions of management.
-While comanagement arrangements (JPRF) are not responsible for community conditions, it is an important factor in co-management success.
+While co-management arrangements (JPRF) are not responsible for community conditions, it is an important factor in co-management success.

-Acknowledgements Research was funded by the Social Science and Humanities Research Council of Cannada through their Community-University Research Alliance (CURA) Program.
-The authors would like to thank all Ti'azt'en Research Participants, and the following contributors for their expertise, support, and enthusiasm: Dr. Gail Fondahl, Thesis Supervisor Dr. Erin Sherry, UNBC Stream Leader (CURA)
+Acknowledgements Research was funded by the Social Science and Humanities Research Council of Canada through their Community-University Research Alliance (CURA) Program.
+The authors would like to thank all Tl'azt'en Research Participants, and the following contributors for their expertise, support, and enthusiasm: Dr. Gail Fondahl, Thesis Supervisor Dr. Erin Sherry, UNBC Stream Leader (CURA) Ms. Susan Grainger, JPRF Manager Miss Stevie Anatole, Tl'azt'en Research Assistant